 Table 2 presents the main features of each regime.
 Across the GIIPS, there is a substantial increase in volatility, for both the banking sector and sovereign bonds, as we move from the 'Normal' to the 'Crisis' regime before reaching its highest levels during the 'Intense Crisis'.
-Germany is clearly different with a relatively small increase in volatility between the two phases of the crisis.
-Banking stock returns are never statistically different from zero but typically exhibit a negative sign with the magnitudes of expected returns increasing as we enter the crisis regimes.
-During the 'Intense Crisis' the Greek banking sector experiences the most negative expected return, which is unsurprising given the trauma its banking system faced over the sample period.
+The increases in volatility between the phases of the crisis is apparent in all the GIIPS countries but is most evident in the banking stocks of Greece and Ireland and in Greek sovereign bonds.
+Germany is clearly different with a relatively small increase in volatility between the two crisis regimes.
+The expected returns on banking stocks are never statistically different from zero but typically exhibit a negative sign with the magnitudes of expected losses increasing as we enter the crisis regimes.
+During the 'Intense Crisis', the Greek banking sector experiences the most negative expected return, which is unsurprising given the trauma its banking system faced over the sample period.
 Banking stocks in Spain and Ireland appear to be already rebounding during this intense period as their banking sectors had suffered their greatest losses earlier during the U.S. credit and liquidity crisis period.
 However, these returns remain statistically indistinguishable from zero.

-Sovereign bond returns are also not statistically different from zero and their magnitude is relatively small and change little across regimes.
+Similarly, sovereign bond returns are also not statistically different from zero and their magnitude is relatively small and change little across regimes.